operator-playground-io/Docker-tile/tutorials/docker-101.md

 <br/>

-**Manage containers**
+**07. Managing Containers**

-Let’s check out the various operations we can perform with containers.
+Let’s walk through some important fundamental operations that can be performed with Container

-**View inside container**
+**a.
+View inside container**

 Just as we can navigate within a virtual machine's directory, we can also navigate within a container.
-There is a Docker command that allows us to navigate inside a container and view its contents, as if we were using a physical machine:
+There is a Docker command that allows us to navigate inside a container and view its contents, as if we are using a physical machine.

-- #Execute the following command to store the container ID in a variable
+- Execute the following command to store the container ID in a variable.

         container_id=$(docker ps | grep "myrepo/node-web-app:v1.0" | awk '{print $1}')

-- #Execute the following command to connect to the container
+- Execute the following command to connect to the container.

         docker exec -it $container_id /bin/bash

 Once you connect to the container, execute the following command to see the working directory:

         pwd

-You will see the following response:
+You will see the following response.

 > /usr/src/app

-- #Execute the following command to list the files inside the working directory
+- Execute the following command to list the files inside the working directory.

         ls

 You will see the following response:

 > Dockerfile     licenses       package.json       server_v2.js
 > Dockerfile_v2  node_modules   package-lock.json  server.js

-The output above shows that all the application files are located in the working directory (/usr/src/app) that was set as the value for WORKDIR in the Dockerfile.
+The output above shows that all the application files are stored in the working directory (/usr/src/app) that was set as the value for WORKDIR in the Dockerfile.

 We can run commands inside the container to verify that the Node server process is running.

-- #Execute the following command to exit the container shell
+- Execute the following command to exit the container shell.

         exit

-**Stop or start the container**
+**b.
+Stop or start the container**

 Containers can be stopped and started, just like applications.

-The docker stop command stops the container:
+The `docker stop` command stops the container:

-- #Execute the following command to stop the "node_web_app" container
+- Execute the following command to stop the "node_web_app" container.

         docker stop node_web_app

-The docker start command starts the container.
+The `docker start` command starts the container.

-- #Execute the following command to start the "node_web_app container" after it has been stopped
+- Execute the following command to start the "node_web_app container" after it has been stopped.

         docker start node_web_app

-The docker stop and docker start commands operate with both the container name and the container ID.
+The `docker stop` and `docker start` commands operate with both the container name and the container ID.
 The container ID can be obtained by listing the containers.

-**Remove container**
+**c.
+Remove Container**

-The docker rm command removes the container (the container must be stopped before it can be removed):
+The `docker rm` command removes the container (the container must be stopped before it can be removed):

-- #Execute the following command to stop the "node_web_app" container
+- Execute the following command to stop the "node_web_app" container.

         docker stop node_web_app

-- #Execute the following command to remove the stopped container
+- Execute the following command to remove the stopped container.

         docker rm node_web_app

 <br/>